-PROPOSAL 3.
+PROPOSAL 4.
 RATIFICATION OF APPOINTMENT OF REGISTERED PUBLIC ACCOUNTING FIRM

-Our Audit Committee has selected Freed Maxick CPAs, P.C. ("Freed"), independent registered public accounting firm, as our auditors for the fiscal year ending December 31, 2016.
+Our Audit Committee has selected Freed Maxick CPAs, P.C. ("Freed"), independent registered public accounting firm, as our auditors for the year ending December 31, 2017.
 Although shareholder approval of the selection of Freed is not required by the Investment Company Act or our by-laws, our Board of Directors believes that it is advisable to give shareholders an opportunity to ratify this selection.
-If this proposal is not approved by our shareholders at the 2016 Annual Meeting, our Audit Committee will reconsider its selection of Freed.
+If this proposal is not approved by our shareholders at the Annual Meeting, our Audit Committee may reconsider its selection of Freed.